Tyrus (wrestler)

-George Murdoch (born February 21, 1973) is an American professional wrestler, cable news personality, and actor known by his ring/stage name Tyrus.
-As a wrestler, he is signed to the National Wrestling Alliance (NWA), where he is the reigning NWA Worlds Heavyweight Champion in his first reign.
+George Timothy Murdoch (born February 21, 1973) is an American cable news personality, actor, and former professional wrestler known by his ring/stage name Tyrus.
+As a wrestler, he was signed to the National Wrestling Alliance (NWA), where he is a former NWA World's Heavyweight Champion.
 As a cable news personality, he appears on Fox News, and its sister streaming service Fox Nation, primarily as a co-host/panelist on the late-night talk show Gutfeld!, as well as a contributor/fill-in host on other programs.
+In 2024, Tyrus was named host of Maintaining with Tyrus on the streaming platform OutKick, which is owned by Fox.

 After training in WWE's developmental territories, such as Deep South Wrestling (DSW) and Florida Championship Wrestling (FCW), Murdoch under the ring name Brodus Clay debuted during the fourth season of NXT, a WWE television show where rookies were paired with established WWE wrestlers as mentors.
 He debuted on the main roster as Alberto Del Rio's bodyguard.
-During 2012, WWE changed his gimmick to The Funkusaurus, a funk dancer accompanied by his backup dancers the Funkydactyls.
+During 2012, WWE changed his gimmick to The Funkusaurus, a funk dancer accompanied by his backup dancers the Funkadactyls.
 He wrestled in WWE until his departure in 2014.
-From 2014 to 2017, Murdoch wrestled in Total Nonstop Action Wrestling (TNA, now Impact Wrestling) under the ring name of Tyrus.
-In 2021, he joined the NWA, where he won the NWA World Television Championship, and later the promotion's primary title — the Worlds Heavyweight Championship.
+From 2014 to 2017, Murdoch wrestled in Total Nonstop Action Wrestling (TNA) under the ring name of Tyrus.
+In 2021, he joined the NWA, where he won the NWA World Television Championship, and later the promotion's primary title — the World's Heavyweight Championship.

-Tyrus published his autobiography Just Tyrus: A Memoir in 2022, which has become a New York Times bestseller.
+His 2022 autobiography Just Tyrus: A Memoir was a New York Times bestseller.
+His second book Nuff Said was released in 2023.
+Tyrus' third book What It Is, America will be released on November 11, 2025.

 Early life

 Murdoch is biracial; his father is black and his mother is white.
 He has stated that when he was born, his father was 19 years old and his mother was 15.
 In 2018, Murdoch disclosed a childhood incident in which his abusive father damaged his eye by hitting him; this incident led his mother to leave his father.
 While Murdoch's mother moved back to her parents' home, Murdoch has stated that he and his brother were not welcome there because they were part black.
 According to Murdoch, he and his brother lived with a foster family for many years; during this time, Murdoch was "obsessed" with changing his skin color, thinking that this would allow him to be reunited with his family.
 Murdoch and his brother eventually lived with their mother again, but Murdoch left home at age 15.

-In 1990, Murdoch attended Quartz Hill High School in Los Angeles County, California, and then in 1992, Antelope Valley College.
-By 1995, he was attending the University of Nebraska at Kearney, where he studied to become a teacher.
-He played college football during his school days.
-However, Murdoch has stated that his football career ended when surgery to remove a ruptured appendix severed nerves ending in his leg, leaving him with a permanent limp.
+In 1990, Murdoch attended Quartz Hill High School in Los Angeles County, California, and then in 1992, Antelope Valley College in Lancaster.
+By 1995, he was attending the University of Nebraska at Kearney, where he studied to become a teacher, and played college football for the Lopers.
+However, Murdoch has stated that his football career ended when surgery to remove a ruptured appendix severed nerve endings in his leg, leaving him with a permanent limp.

 Murdoch has worked as a bodyguard for Snoop Dogg.